Comments in a Code v/s Code Readability

 Here are the important readability improvements:

-- The code no longer breaks the flow of the reader.
+• The code no longer disrupts the flow of the reader.
 Switching between reading logic and reading English statements slows down code reading.

-- The code clearly tells the story.
-The function signature combined with proper variable naming no longer requires documentation.
+• The code clearly tells a story.
+The function signature, combined with proper variable naming, no longer requires documentation.
 The code is implicit.
-Just by reading the name of the function, the reader can guess the internal code details.
+Just by reading the name of the function, the reader can anticipate the internal code details.

-- Some argue that declaring a variable slows down code execution.
+• Some argue that declaring a variable slows down code execution.
 This might be true for interpreted languages.
-For compiled languages, the compiler always optimizes the code automatically for such cases.
-Anyhow, if you are concerned about speed, why would you use an interpreted language.
-Moreover, code execution speed is never an excuse for readability.
-Most of the readability sins are performed in the name of optimization only.
+However, for compiled languages, the compiler always optimizes the code automatically for such cases.
+In any case, if you are concerned about speed, why would you use an interpreted language?
+Moreover, code execution speed should never be an excuse for sacrificing readability.
+Most readability sins are committed in the name of optimization.

 Comments